leenux/SuperMate/README.md

 /run function Serpent() local i,x=1,0 while ud("target",i) do if ud("target",i)=="Interface\\Icons\\Ability_Hunter_Quickshot" then x=1 end i=i+1 end if x==0 then c("Serpent Sting")end end
 /run function WingClip() local i,x=1,0 while ud("target",i) do if ud("target",i)=="Interface\\Icons\\Ability_Rogue_Trip" then x=1 end i=i+1 end if x==0 then c("Wing Clip")end end

-/run --SM_ifCastingIncludeName depend on SuperWoW patch, Quiver.PredMidShot() and Roids.GetSpellCooldownByName need Quiver and Roid-Macros addons
+/run --SM_IsCastingIncludeName() depend on SuperWoW patch, Quiver.PredMidShot() and Roids.GetSpellCooldownByName need Quiver and Roid-Macros addons
 /run if UnitIsDead("target") then ClearTarget() end /run if GetUnitName("target")==nil then TargetNearestEnemy() end /run PetAttack()
 /run if melee then AutoAttack() else AutoShot() end

-/run --Cast Intimidation if target casting name include Healing string and duration > 2.5s /run if Roids.GetSpellCooldownByName("Intimidation") == 0 and SM_ifCastingIncludeName("Healing") and petCombat then c("Intimidation") end
+/run --Cast Intimidation if target casting name include Healing string and duration > 2.5s /run if Roids.GetSpellCooldownByName("Intimidation") == 0 and SM_IsCastingIncludeName()("Healing") and petCombat then c("Intimidation") end

 /run if not melee then HuntersMark() end
 /run if not melee and not tarType ~= "Elemental" and not tarType ~= "Mechanical" then Serpent() end